 - A comprehensive list of Mutants who develop Psychic Powers in a post-nuclear setting could crash this server.

-- The Maximum Ride novels have children who are "genetically engineered" to have wings.
+- The Maximum Ride series have children who are "genetically engineered" to have wings.
 And occasionally other New Powers as the Plot Demands.
 Weirdly, it is implied that the early powers that they spontaneously develop were also engineered into them, to help them fulfill their purpose to "save the world" or whatever.
-In the fourth book though, Jeb comments that they seemed to be randomly mutating and developing powers on their own.
-Which first manifests with Nudge getting magnetic control.
+In The Final Warning though, Jeb comments that they seemed to be randomly mutating and developing powers on their own, which first manifests with Nudge getting magnetic control.

 - Skulduggery Pleasant has magic running in families, to the extent at least one particular type from a particular set of ancestors apparently manifests 'in the blood' so to speak.